Article/Mention

 April 26, 2024

-Haynes and Boone, LLP Partner Mary Mendoza and Associate Andrew Van Osselaer were quoted in a Law360 article after new rules from the Environmental Protection Agency designating as hazardous so-called forever chemicals, and limiting those toxic chemicals in water supplies are likely to contribute to a wave of insurance litigation over liabilities, while potentially posing new coverage implications for companies involved in Superfund sites.
+Haynes Boone Partner Mary Mendoza and Associate Andrew Van Osselaer were quoted in a Law360 article after new rules from the Environmental Protection Agency designating as hazardous so-called forever chemicals, and limiting those toxic chemicals in water supplies are likely to contribute to a wave of insurance litigation over liabilities, while potentially posing new coverage implications for companies involved in Superfund sites.

 Van Osselaer, who counsels policyholders on insurance coverage and environmental litigation, said there can be gray areas given that PFAS issues implicate product liability and pollution claims.